jeremymaya/google-it-automation-with-python/troubleshooting-and-debugging-technique/week-one/README.md

 * On MacOs, on top of the system logs, go through the logs stored in the library logs directory
 * On Windows, use the Event Viewer tool to go through the event logs

+### Finding the Root Cause

+Understanding the root cause is essential for performing the long-term remediation.

+Whenever possible, we should check our hypothesis in a __test environment__, instead of the production environment that our users are working with.

 ---

 ## Binary Searching a Problem